cosmos/sdk-tutorials/proof-of-file-existence/tutorial/02-pofe-chain.md

 Let's start with the easiest one - let's say we want to prove that we made this blockchain.

-When we run `starport serve`, we're also building the application to a binary called `pofed`, so we can use this file to submit a claim:
+When we run `starport chain serve`, we're also building the application to a binary called `pofed`, so we can use this file to submit a claim:

 ```
 pofecli tx pofe create-claim $(which pofed) --from user1